 (iv) any other deteriorated lead-based paint in any residential building or child-occupied facility or on the exterior of any residential building or child-occupied facility.

 (B) Dust-lead hazard.
-A dust-lead hazard is surface dust in a residential building or child-occupied facility that contains mass-per-area concentration of lead equal to or exceeding 40 micrograms per square foot (µg/ft2 ) on floors or 250 µg/ft2 on interior window sills based on wipe samples.
+A dust-lead hazard is surface dust in a residential building or child-occupied facility that contains mass-per-area concentration of lead equal to or exceeding 10 micrograms per square foot (µg/ft2) on floors or 100 µg/ft2 on interior window sills based on wipe samples.

 (C) Soil-lead hazard.
 A soil-lead hazard is bare soil on residential real property or on the property of a child-occupied facility that contains total lead equal to or exceeding 400 parts per million (ppm) in a play area or average of 1,200 ppm of bare soil in the rest of the yard based on soil samples.